Muggiji412/cyber-shadow-twin/README.md

 Open the frontend login page in a browser and authenticate using the configured application account.

-Security Notice
+# Security Notice

 This repository does not contain production credentials, API keys, database passwords, or private configuration files.

 Before deploying the system publicly, replace all local development credentials with secure environment-based configuration.

-Project Status
+# Project Status

 This project was developed as a cybersecurity minor project demonstrating:

-Cybersecurity monitoring
+-Cybersecurity monitoring
-Threat detection
+-Threat detection
-Security event analysis
+-Security event analysis
-AI-assisted security analysis
+-AI-assisted security analysis
-Honeypot defense
+-Honeypot defense
-Threat containment
+-Threat containment
-Network visualization
+-Network visualization
-Security reporting
+-Security reporting

-Author:-
+## Author:-
 Muggiji412

 Cyber Shadow Twin — AI-Powered Cybersecurity Monitoring Platform